Create the App

 Finally, open the

-directory in your favorite editor and take a quick peek at the generated directories.
-Initially it may seem overwhelming, but don't sweat it: over time it will feel more and more like home. 🏠
+heads_updirectory in your favorite editor and take a quick peek at the generated directories.
+Initially it may seem overwhelming, but don't sweat it: over time it will feel more and more like home. 🏠 -

 Solution